minsis/sopel-stats/README.md

 * Separate helper functions into their own file
 * Add top 10 counts
+* Add a way to clear data via chat
 * Add variables into dict for easier handling